code-423n4/2023-08-dopex-findings/data/chaduke-Analysis.md

     Centralization risks
-        1) The integration is based on roles, it is better to integrate onetime during deployment.
+        1) The integration is based on roles, it is better to integrate one time during deployment.
 Most contracts have their own  DEFAULT_ADMIN_ROLE.

         2) some ``DEFAULT_ADMIN_ROLE`` has too much power.
-For example, RdpxDecayingBonds.emergencyWithdraw() will allows the admin to call an arbitrary contract's code via token.safeTransfer().
-This is highly risky if the admin is compromised or malicious.
-One mitigation is only allow the emergencywithdraw of whitelisted tokens.
+For example, RdpxDecayingBonds.emergencyWithdraw() will allow the admin to call an arbitrary contract's code via token.safeTransfer().
+Therefore, it is possible for a compromised/malicious admin to call a malicious external contract.
+One mitigation is only allow the emergencyWithdraw whitelisted tokens.

     Mechanism review
-     The mechansim for UniV3LiquidityAmo.recoverERC721() is not working.
+     The mechanism for UniV3LiquidityAmo.recoverERC721() is not working.
 It can lead to lost of funds.
 See one of the reports for details.

     Systemic risks
         No aware of any.